 The festival will feature “ofrendas,” or altars built by families and other groups in memory of deceased relatives or other beloved individuals.
-The ofrendas are elaborate works of art, detailed and sometimes large in size and will be displayed outdoors in Winchester Park.
-A prize of $500 will be awarded to three winners as selected by our community-based judges.
+The ofrendas are elaborate works of art, detailed and sometimes large in size, and will be displayed outdoors in Winchester Park.

 Performances in the park each day will feature Mexican dance troupes and readings of “calaveras,” or “skulls,” which are satirical poems written to commemorate people who are still alive.
-The poems treat the menace of death with good-natured humor and offer a chance to poke fun at prominent celebrity and political figures.
-Judges will award the calaveras winner's prizes.
+The poems treat the menace of death with good-natured humor and offer a chance to poke fun at prominent celebrities and political figures.
 Traditional Mexican folkloric dance performances are also presented by well-known local groups and touring groups onstage.

-Authentic Mexican crafts will be offered for sale and a variety of food vendors will be on site, and free samples of special Day of the Dead bread made only once a year will be given out to festival attendees.
-Demonstrations of traditional embroidery, as well as children's activities and workshops on Day of the Dead bread-making and sugar/clay skull decoration, are offered free of charge.
+Authentic Mexican crafts will be offered for sale and a variety of food vendors will be on-site, and free samples of special Day of the Dead bread made only once a year will be given out to festival attendees.
+Demonstrations of traditional embroidery, as well as children's activities and workshops on the Day of the Dead bread-making and sugar/clay skull decoration.